Scootsyy/Personal_Website/README.md

 5:15 AM July 11 2020
 Fixed Github and Linkedin button text color on page 1.
 Had to assign ID to page one, then assign text color property to the ID.

+5:17 AM July 11 2020
+Next things to fix:
+*Everything contained in Bootstrap columns has priority on Z-Axis.
+Example: Profile pic and about me are in front of navbar when scrolling.
+Same with reserved columns for embedding projects.
+*Does font in about me section hard to read?
+*Make text more responsive
+*Make sure website is responsive for different platforms *Make logo for tab
+*